Ruth Bensusan-Butt: Biography

-She and her husband, Geoffrey Crawford Butt, bought The Minories, Colchester, in 1915.
-She used the front rooms as her consulting rooms, and also opened Colchester's first infant nursery there.
-She sold the building and the garden to the Victor Batte-Lay Trust in 1956.
+In 1910, she and her husband moved to Colchester.
+Her husband, Geoffrey Crawford Butt, initially worked as an accountant in the town.
+Later, they bought The Minories in 1915.
+Bensusan used the front rooms as her consulting rooms, and also opened Colchester's first infant nursery there.
+Bensusan was known to her patients as "Dr. Ruth" or "Ben".She sold the building and the garden to the Victor Batte-Lay Trust in 1956.

-She became an active member of the Socialist Medical Association and organised a debate on "A State Medical Service" at the Colchester branch of the British Medical Association in January 1932.
+Bensusan became an active member of the Socialist Medical Association and organised a debate on "A State Medical Service" at the Colchester branch of the British Medical Association in January 1932.
+She became President of the Colchester Medical Society in 1934.

 She had three children, John, a landscape artist, Barbara, and David, an economist.
 Barbara and David were twins.
 She died on 1957, aged 79 or 80.

 A blue plaque in her memory was placed at The Minories in 2017.